dorotheekar/choropleth-ipcc-projections/README.md

 	- ```dask```

 #### Geographical data :

+Files used to parse data according to geographical division chosen by the user
 <!-- toc -->
-files used to parse data according to geographical division chosen by the user

 - ```europe_nutsrg1.json``` : a .json file providing a regions enlarged division of Europe
 - ```europe_nutsrg2.json``` : a .json file providing a regions division of Europe
 - ```europe_countries.geojson``` : a .geojson file providing a countries division of Europe